 #3 Get the Right Books for IAS Exam

-You should also know which NCERTs to read for IAS exam.
+You should also know which NCERTs to read for the IAS exam.

 #4 Read the Right Newspaper and Magazines